 In addition to the articles, which is a public document, the shareholders may enter into a shareholders’ agreement to augment the articles in relation to the running, governance and ownership of the company that they want to keep out of the public domain.

 Before the Companies Act 2006 came into force the memorandum of association had to state in an ‘objects clause’ the types of business and transactions that a company could enter into.
-For companies registered before 1 October 2009 this will still restrict the company’s powers as these limitations are now treated as being part of the articles.
+This will still restrict the company’s powers as these limitations are now treated to be part of the articles.
 Older companies should therefore review their memorandum and articles of association for any changes needed, including the need to remove this objects clause.
-The removal of this clause is only effective if form CC04 is submitted to Companies House, together with the special resolution approving the amendment.
+The removal of the objects clause is only effective if form CC04 is submitted to Companies House, together with the special resolution approving the amendment.

-There are exceptions to the unlimited powers given to companies.
-Charitable companies must state the charitable objects that the company is restricted to and community interest companies must restrict the company to objects that benefit the community.
+There are exceptions to the unlimited powers now given to companies.
+Charitable companies must state the charitable purposes that the company is restricted to.
+Similarly, community interest companies must restrict the company to purposes that benefit the community.

-There is no prescribed form for the articles although there are certain provisions that need to be included in them.
-To assist with this there are model articles for the three most common type of company (private company limited by shares, private company limited by guarantee and public limited company) set out in The Companies (Model Articles) Regulations 2008, as amended.
 The most up to date versions of these are available on Companies House’s website.
-In addition, for charitable companies the Charity Commission has a set of model articles which can be used and the Community Interest Companies Regulator has a version for community interest companies.
+In addition, the Charity Commission has a set of model articles for charitable companies which can be used and the Community Interest Companies Regulator has model articles for community interest companies.